 - Speed suites allow for more agility while skiing and help eliminate wind drag.
 Because of this, they are required for higher-level or older racers, but they are not necessarily required for young ski racers who are just starting out.
 For most young ski racers, their technique will be a more significant influencer and their race results.

 - Pole guards are an important safety factor for slalom skiing, but they are not needed until racers begin skiing in ‘tall gates’.
 Most youth-centered slalom races only have ‘stubby’ gates- which do not go above the skier’s knees.

 - Young ski racers do not need a chin guard for the same reason that they do not need pole guards- most slalom races only feature stubby gates so there is little chance of ski racers needing to protect their mouth and chin.
-Further, it can be dangerous to ski at high speeds with a chin guard because of the chance of falling, so if it is not required then it can be best to go without.
+Further, it can be dangerous to ski at high speeds with a chin guard because of the chance of falling, so if it is not required then it may be best not to use one.

-- As young ski racers continue to progress into ski racing, they will need to continue increasing their amount of skis.
-This can get expensive and often times it is not worth it, especially if they are still growing.
-In addition, ski racers tend to keep their skis in pristine condition so you do not need to worry about the skis breaking down.
-Because of this, it is often not necessary for younger ski racers to invest in brand new race skis and instead they can opt for a pair of used race skis.
+- As young ski racers continue to progress into ski racing, they will need to continue increasing their number of skis.
+It can get expensive and often times it is not worth it, especially while they are still growing.
+In addition, ski racers tend to keep their skis in pristine condition so you do not need to worry about skis breaking down.
+Because of this, it is often not necessary for younger ski racers to invest in brand new race skis.
+Instead, they can opt for a pair of used race skis.

 At Utah Ski Gear we do our best to support race families by providing both new and used kids ski race equipment and ski tuning tools.
-While we post a lot of our equipment online, it is recommended that you directly reach out to us or come into our store located at 600 E 9400 S Sandy, UT if you are looking for something specific.
+While we post a lot of our equipment online, it is recommended that you directly reach out to us if you are looking for something specific.